Daniel9650/IDB/PITCHME.md

 ###### What puzzles us?

-* We were puzzled by how much media falls under so few topics; there were a lot more connections that we would've guessed when we first started
+* We were puzzled by how much media falls under so few topics; there were a lot more connections than we would've guessed when we first started

 ---